-Dr Colaco trained in clinical oncology at the Christie before undertaking specialist fellowships in the USA and the University of Florida Proton Therapy Institute and Yale University.
-He was the first UK doctor to train in proton therapy spending 12 months at the Florida Proton Therapy Institute where in addition to treating patients he also published several peer-reviewed manuscripts on proton therapy research in international journals.
+Dr Colaco trained in clinical oncology at the Christie before undertaking specialist fellowships in the USA at the University of Florida Proton Therapy Institute and Yale University.
+He was the first UK doctor to train in proton therapy, spending 12 months at the Florida Proton Therapy Institute where in addition to treating patients with proton therapy he also published several peer-reviewed manuscripts on proton therapy research in international journals.

-He is the principal investigator at the Christie for the CORE trial examining the role of stereotactic radiotherapy in metastatic lung, breast and prostate cancer and also leads the development of the spine and bone stereotactic radiotherapy at the Christie.
+He was principal investigator at the Christie for the CORE trial examining the role of stereotactic radiotherapy in metastatic lung, breast and prostate cancer and also leads the development of the stereotactic radiotherapy for oligo-metastasis at the Christie.